-A small version of Paris's Eiffel Tower, Petrin Observation Tower was built in 1891 for the Jubilee Exhibition.
+Built as a mini version of Paris's Eiffel Tower, the Petrin Observation Tower was built in 1891 for the Jubilee Exhibition.

-The view is magnificent and well worth the 299 step climb to reach the viewing platform.
-On a clear day it is possible to see the highest peak in the Czech Republic, Snezka, which is 150km from the tower.
+Climb the 299 steps to reach the top of the tower and the view over Prague is magnificent.
+On a clear day it is possible to see the highest peak in the Czech Republic, Snezka, which is 150km away.

-Much of the stone used to build the major sights in Prague was quarried out of Petrin hill.
-Today, however, this is well hidden beneath the gardens and the trees that line the slopes.
+Much of the stone used to build the major sights in Prague was quarried out of Petrin.
+But this is well hidden beneath the grass and the trees that cover the hillside.